RockSolt/next_page/README.md

 Basic pagination for Rails controllers.

 ## Usage
-Module Pagination provides pagination for index methods.
+Module Pagination provides pagination controllers.
 It assigns a limit and offset to the resource query and extends the relation with mixin NextPage::PaginationAttributes to provide helper methods for generating links.

 ### Include the Module
 Add an include statement for the module into any controller that needs pagination: